Simocaso/ms2-second-casoni/README.md

 5. Couldn't display who won the game -> added "== move &&" to verifyTris() function to let the cells be checked properly
 6. Button restart should clear the board and not refresh the page -> Replaced refresh button (and respective function) with restart button (and respective function)

-### Fixed bugs, respective solutions

-- navbar bottom could have been confused with the background -> added a small border on the bottom

-- navbar animations don't follow you whenever you scroll the page -> added a scrollspy component

-- section's tops are a bit cropped when you click on the navbar's links -> added some padding on the top

-- couldn't add a backgroung image to carousel's slides -> rebuilt the carousel manually and fixed the img paths

-- couldn't center the google maps location
-  -> fixed it through bootstrap column method and by adjusting the inner div responsiveness
+#### Future features

+- Players will be able to play against and AI
+- Players will be able to add images so they can use them instead of symbols
+- Players will have the possibility to choose who start the game
+- Players will see their personal scores saved on the website

 ## Credits

 ### Code

-- Took very very few things (navbar base, footer base, and some actual contents) from my previous website code on Repl,  https://repl.it/@simonecasoni/motocross-rental-bike
-- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-- [Embedgooglemap](https://www.embedgooglemap.net/en/) for the google maps box code

 ### Media

 - [Font Awesome](https://fontawesome.com/6?next=%2Fstart)  for the icons used on this project.
 - [Am I Responsive](http://ami.responsivedesign.is/)  for the image used in the UX section showing the different screen sizes.
 - [Favicon](https://www.favicon.io/)  for the thumbnail icon on the internet tab header
-- [https://tinypng.com/](https://tinypng.com/) for letting me show how much spaced i saved
-- [Google](https://www.google.com/), for all the images i've found

 ### Acknowledgements and Thanks

 I would like to mention all the different resources and sites that are out there, with their respective communities, which have been a huge help for me.
 I will list some of them below:
 -   Repl
+-   Community of developers on Youtube
 -   Bootstrap
 -   Git Hub and Git Pod
 -   Font Awesome
 -   jQuery developers
 -   Stack Overflow
 -   Slack
-- coffee (!important)
+-   Coffee,again!
-And lastly, I could not leave out the Code Institute team: Alex who has been so comprehensive and kind, my mentor Felipe Souza Alarcon for his help and advices during this project, his flexibility and availability.
-## Game logic and functions

 !!!!!!!!!!!!!!!